Men will tackle the slopes of Mount Fuji in the road race and the time trials will provide a lumpy parcours

 On return, they’ll pass the spectacular Lake Yamanakako, using popular cycling routes.

 Charging into the Fuji International Speedway racetrack, which will host the finish, riders will complete a short lap before moving on to the Mikuni Pass section.
 The 6.8km climb averages at 10.2 per cent, with sections at 12.6 per cent en route to the 1159 metre peak.

 The next logical step is a long descent, which is followed by fairly flat terrain before the racers hit the Speedway circuit for the third and final time.

-The 137km loop still contains a notable degree of elevation – at 2692 metres of climbing.
+Whist the route profile misses some of the tantalising spikes in elevation that we see on the men’s, the 137km loop still contains a notable degree of elevation – at 2692 metres of climbing.

 Like the men’s event, riders begin in Japan’s metropolitan area, climbing the Doushi Road and Kagosaka Pass.
 The peloton then descends to the Fuji International Speedway, completing one lap before the finish.

 Paralympic athletes will use a 13.2 km lap, which makes a feature of the Fuji Speedway motor circuit.